intjelic/python-sfml/doc/source/api/graphics.rst

       calculate the graphical size of the text, or to get the global position of a given character.

-      :class:'sfml.graphics.Text` works in combination with the :class:`sfml.graphics.Font` class, which loads and provides the glyphs (visual characters) of a given font.
+      :class:`Text` works in combination with the :class:`Font` class, which loads and provides the glyphs (visual characters) of a given font.

-      The separation of :class:`sfml.graphics.Font` and :class:`sfml.graphics.Text` allows more flexibility and better performances: indeed a :`sfml.graphics.Font` is a heavy resource, and any operation on it is slow (often too slow for real-time applications).
-On the other side, a :class:`sfml.graphics.Text` is a lightweight object which can combine the glyphs data and metrics of an :class:`sfml.graphics.Font` to display any text on a render target.
+      The separation of :class:`Font` and :class:`Text` allows more flexibility and better performances: indeed a :class:`Font` is a heavy resource, and any operation on it is slow (often too slow for real-time applications).
+On the other side, a :class:`Text` is a lightweight object which can combine the glyphs data and metrics of an :class:`Font` to display any text on a render target.

-      It is important to note that the :class:`sfml.graphics.Text` instance doesn't copy the font that it uses, it only keeps a reference to it.
-Thus, an :class:`sfml.graphics.Font` must not be destructed while it is used by an :class:`sfml.graphics.Text`.
+      It is important to note that the :class:`Text` instance doesn't copy the font that it uses, it only keeps a reference to it.
+Thus, an :class:`Font` must not be destructed while it is used by an :class:`Text`.

       Usage example::

          # declare and load a font
-         try:
-            font = sfml.graphics.Font.from_file("arial.ttf")
+         try: font = sf.Font.from_file("arial.ttf")

-         except sfml.system.SFMLException: exit(1)
+         except IOError: exit(1)

          # create a text
-         text = sfml.graphics.Text("hello")
+         text = sf.Text("hello")
          text.font = font
          text.character_size = 30
-         text.style = sfml.graphics.Text.BOLD
+         text.style = sf.Text.BOLD
-         text.color = sfml.graphics.Color.RED
+         text.color = sf.Color.RED

          # draw it
          window.draw(text)